Lo-pez/Crumb_Trail/README.md

 * User can post a new photo to their feed
 * User can create a new account
 * User can login
+* User can scan items
+* User can view a feed of reviews
+* User can see a google maps screen
+* User can see latest/nearest deals posted by other users on google map screen
+* User can see a store page with all its products and respective reviews

+**Optional Nice-to-have Stories**
 * User can search for other users
 * User can view profiles
 * User can follow/unfollow another user
-* User can scan items
-* User can view a feed of reviews

-**Optional Nice-to-have Stories**

 * User can leave comments on reviews
-* User can view the google maps api and see stores
-* User can see deals on the google maps api
-* Users can mark deals on the google maps api

 ### 2. Screen Archetypes

+**Required Must-have Archetypes**
 * Registration screen
    * User can register for the app
 * Login Screen
    * User can login
-* Profile Screen
+* Self Profile Screen
-   * User can view others or their own profiles
+   * User can view their favorite reviews, stores, and products
 * Review Screen
    * User can view reviews for any product they click on
 * Review Stream Screen
    * User can view a stream of reviews for a certain product
 * Product Stream Screen
    * Users can see a stream of products that match their search results
-* User Review Screen
-   * Users can see a stream of users that match their search results (If they search with an @ before the text)
 * Creation screen
-   * User can create new reviews or reply to others (Compose)
+   * User can create new reviews
 * Search
-   * User can search for other users, products
+   * User can search for other products
+   * User can search for stores
+* Maps Screen
+   * User can see stores as well as an average review of their products next to their icon **Optional Nice-to-have Archetypes**
+* User Review Screen
+   * Users can see a stream of users that match their search results (If they search with an @ before the query)
+* Compose Screen
+   * User can leave comments on reviews
+* Profile Screen (Other users)
-   * User can follow/unfollow another user
+   * User can view others favorite reviews, stores, and products, as well as follow/unfollow from this screen

 ### 3. Navigation